ariadruker1/IND3156/README.md

 ### July 2nd, 2018
 Focussed on editing code and adding more details to text.
 Heavily edited my changelog, other minor edits can be seen along the way in the [history](https://github.com/ariadruker1/IND3156/commits/master/README.md) of this README page.

+##### Going forward
+My final thoughts going forward are wondering if I would have to input every possible combinations score, or if there is a way the program could recognize the value of each school and know which values/schools sums would equal the value of arg 1 since there would only be 1 correct answer from the binary values.

 ### July 3rd, 2018
 I've been working on getting GO, the google coding language working.
 I found [here](https://golang.org/doc/install?download=go1.10.3.darwin-amd64.pkg) how to download and set up the language for my computer.
 Adam Achs helped show me how to get my different files running in terminal.
 Adam recomended TextMate and it was a great help, because rather than xcode or just a text editor I have access to writing in hundreds of languages.
 I then began running 'hello world' code in go, [this website](https://golang.org/#) has both the download and a section to begin playing with a hello world code in go.
 I began to [learn the different commands and ways to use the go language](https://github.com/ariadruker1/IND3156/blob/master/hellotest.go).